student-hub/acs-upb-mobile/CONTRIBUTING.md

 **Collections** are simply a list of documents, where each document has an ID within the collection.

 **Documents** are similar to a JSON file (or a C `struct`, if you prefer), in that they contain different fields which have three important components: a ***name*** - what we use to refer to the field, similar to a dictionary key -, a ***type*** (which can be one of `string`, `number`, `boolean`, `map`, `array`, `null` - yeah *null* is its own type -, `timestamp`, `geopoint`, `reference` - sort of like a pointer to another document), and the actual ***value***, the data contained in the field.
-In addition to fields, documents can contain collections... which contain other documents... which can contain collections, and so on and so forth, allowing us to create a hierarchical structure within the database.
+In addition to fields, documents can contain collections… which contain other documents… which can contain collections, and so on and so forth, allowing us to create a hierarchical structure within the database.

 More information about the Firestore data model can be found [here](https://firebase.google.com/docs/firestore/data-model).